educkf/sample-ds/README.md

 A hierarchical navigation component that displays the current page's location within a navigational hierarchy.

+### Modal (`sample-modal`)

+A versatile dialog overlay component with comprehensive accessibility features, multiple sizes and variants, and customizable content sections.

 #### Properties

 - `variant`: `'primary' | 'secondary'` (default: `'primary'`)